Certified Canine Rehab Veterinary Technician

 • Complete 30 internship hours with a certified veterinary rehab veterinarian.
 Internship can be started after completion of session 2 (1st onsite), but must be completed within 6 months of finishing the course.

-• CCTVT (Certified Canine Tui-na Veterinary Technician): For the student who is a Registered Veterinary Technician, Licensed Veterinary Technician or Certified Veterinary Technician.
+• CCRVT (Certified Canine Rehab Veterinary Technician): For the student who is a Registered Veterinary Technician, Licensed Veterinary Technician or Certified Veterinary Technician.

-• CCTVA (Certified Canine Tui-na Veterinary Assistant): For the student who is NOT a Registered Veterinary Technician, Licensed Veterinary Technician or Certified Veterinary Technician.
+• CCRVA (Certified Canine Rehab Veterinary Assistant): For the student who is NOT a Registered Veterinary Technician, Licensed Veterinary Technician or Certified Veterinary Technician.

-• Note: A CCTVA holder can update their certificate to CCTVT once they become a Registered Veterinary Technician, Licensed Veterinary Technician or Certified Veterinary Technician.
+• Note: A CCRVA holder can update their certificate to CCRVT once they become a Registered Veterinary Technician, Licensed Veterinary Technician or Certified Veterinary Technician.

 Instructors